jhancock532/Everyday/README.md

 # James Hancock
 Hello world.
-I'm studying computer science with innovation at the University of Bristol: this is my everyday project website.
+I'm studying computer science with innovation at the University of Bristol.
+This is my everyday project website, containing the results of my projects and reflection and commentary on them.
+The below links will help you jump to the sections you are interested in.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection)